 Commencement offers us an opportunity to reflect upon the past and to look to the future.
 It is a time for families, friends, and all members of our college community to recognize and honor the achievements of our graduating students.

-I invite one and all to join in celebrating the graduation of the Eckerd College Class of 2016.
-More than 500 students from our residential program and the Program for Experienced Learners will receive their degree Sunday, May 20 at 8 a.m. on the beautifully located Eckerd College South Beach Field, surrounded by Florida palms and gorgeous waterfront views.
+I invite one and all to join in celebrating the graduation of the Eckerd College Class of 2022.
+Students will receive their degree Sunday, May 22, 2022 at 8 a.m. on the beautifully located Eckerd College South Field, surrounded by Florida palms and gorgeous waterfront views.

 I look forward to seeing you there.